runnndmc/eloquent-js/dataStructures-objects-and-arrays.md

 In the example, you're accessing the max property of the Math object.
 The Math ojbect is a collection of mathematics related constants and functions

 Almost all JavaScript values have properties
-The only JavaScripy values that don't have properties are *null* and *undefined*
+The only JavaScript values that don't have properties are *null* and *undefined*

 If you were to try and pass properties onto either null or undeefined you would come back with an error.